Bfgeshka/awesome-c/README.md

 * [a-nikolaev/curseofwar](https://github.com/a-nikolaev/curseofwar) - A Real Time Strategy game for Linux.
 * [ands/lightmapper](https://github.com/ands/lightmapper) - A C/C++ single-file library for drop-in lightmap baking.
 Just use your existing OpenGL renderer to bounce light!
 * [ands/seamoptimizer](https://github.com/ands/seamoptimizer) - A C/C++ single-file library that minimizes the hard transition errors of disjoint edges in lightmaps.
+* [cadwallion/spinel](https://github.com/cadwallion/spinel) - A free and open source game engine using mruby and C/C++

 ## Graphics ##
 Access to graphical APIs or other graphic rendering libraries.